-In 1980. in former Yugoslavia in a typical communist party control burlesque I was made to resign as editor of STUDENT – University of Belgrade weekly magazine that was recognized world-wide at the time for being outspoken about Yugoslav Communist Party – SKJ – tight control of culture, art, free flow of information and life in general.
-Soon after I started Independent Journalist Workshop (Samostalna Novinarska Radionica) in Yugoslav capital Belgrade’s world known SKC- a multimedia cultural outlet – featuring “live papers” with live interviews, live essays, “live photography” and “live political cartoons performances.
+In 1980. in former Yugoslavia in a typical Communist Party control burlesque I was made to resign as editor of STUDENT – University of Belgrade weekly magazine that was recognized world-wide at the time for being outspoken about Yugoslav Communist Party tight control of culture, art, media and life in general.
+Soon after I started Independent Journalist Workshop (Samostalna Novinarska Radionica) in Yugoslav capital Belgrade’s world known SKC- a multimedia cultural outlet – featuring “live papers” programs with live interviews, live essays, live photography and live political cartoons performances.

 With David Albahari one of most distinguished writers from Eastern Europe I collaborated on anthology of short stories “Poslasticarske price” (Candystore Stories) published by Arhipelag, Belgrade, Serbia in 2008.

-I organized and hosted a historic first time visit of three Tibetan Lamas who did Mandala For World Peace in Belgrade, Serbia in June 2014.; and made my second documentary film “BEOGRADSKA MANDALA” (Belgrade mandala) as a story about this historic event of first Lamas and Tibetan mandala made in that part of the world.
+I organized and hosted a historic first time visit of three Tibetan Lamas who made a Mandala For World Peace in Belgrade, Serbia in June 2014.
+During that special occasion I made my second documentary film “BEOGRADSKA MANDALA” (Belgrade mandala) as a story about this historic event of first Lamas and Tibetan mandala ever made in that region.